AndersDeath/holy-theory/content/algorithms/depth-first-search.md

 **Stack-Based (or Recursive)**: DFS can be implemented using a stack data structure or by recursion.
 In both cases, it relies on last-in, first-out (LIFO) ordering to keep track of nodes to be visited and backtracked.

-**Non-Optimal for Shortest Paths**: DFS does not guarantee finding the shortest path between two nodes in a graph.
+**Non-Optimal for Shortest Paths**: The algorithm does not guarantee finding the shortest path between two nodes in a graph.
 It explores as far as possible along each branch before backtracking, which may not necessarily lead to the shortest path.

 **Memory-Efficient**: DFS typically requires less memory compared to BFS because it only needs to store the path from the starting node to the current node.
 This makes it suitable for large graphs or graphs with limited memory.

 **Completeness (for finite graphs)**: DFS will visit all the nodes reachable from the starting node in a finite graph.
 However, it may not terminate in the presence of cycles in an infinite graph without proper cycle detection.

-**Time Complexity**: The time complexity of DFS is \(O(V + E)\), where \(V\) is the number of vertices (nodes) and \(E\) is the number of edges in the graph.
-This is because each vertex and each edge are examined once.

 **Recursive Nature**: DFS is inherently recursive in its nature.
 When implemented recursively, the function calls itself for each adjacent node until it reaches a leaf node or a node without unvisited neighbors.

-**Applications**: DFS is used in various applications such as topological sorting, cycle detection, pathfinding, maze solving, solving puzzles (e.g., Sudoku), and graph algorithms like finding connected components.

 **Depth-First Search Forest**: DFS produces a depth-first search forest, which is a collection of depth-first trees, one for each connected component of the graph.
 Each tree is rooted at a distinct vertex.